-Archer Contractors have been working on updating, repairing and constructing various projects at O’hare airport for over a year.
-Archer has been using Screenflex dividers to hide construction debris and create a visually appealing wall for pedestrians.
+Archer Contractors have been working on updating, repairing and constructing various projects at O’Hare Airport for over a year.
+Archer has used Screenflex dividers to hide construction debris and create a visually appealing wall for pedestrians.

 Here are some of Archer Contractor’s uses for Screenflex: